 According to Harvard Business School researcher Michael Luca, major chain restaurants with a national presence are not likely to be impacted by a few bad reviews.
 However, newer franchises and independent restaurants are at risk.
 For restaurants that are impacted by online reviews, Luca determined that a one-star increase in Yelp ratings for Seattle restaurants led to a 5-9 percent increase in revenue.
 In a San Francisco based study, restaurants with a rating just above four stars were 19% more likely to sell out reservations compared to those with just under four stars.

 It’s important to note that the opportunity for increased revenue is tied to improvement and not to perfection.
 This means you don’t have to have five stars to reap the benefit of better online reputation management.
 So even if some bad reviews have knocked you below the 4-star level, it’s worth your while to start addressing the issue now and get better reviews.

 Improve Your Restaurant’s Online Ratings and Get Better Reviews

-You can have a basic format to follow with these responses, but don’t use a cut and paste template.
-Remember, your responses are public and people are impressed when they know a real person is listening to feedback and responding to complaints.
-You may not turn a dissatisfied customer around, but you can make a better impression on the rest of the audience that is deciding whether or not your restaurant is worth their time and money.
+But don’t use a cut and paste template.
+Remember, your responses are public.
+People are impressed when they know a real person is listening to feedback and responding to complaints.
+You may not turn a dissatisfied customer around.
+But you can make a better impression on the rest of the audience.
+They’re deciding whether or not your restaurant is worth their time and money.
 Restaurant Engine has more good advice for responding to negative restaurant reviews.
-If you want to really step up your game, respond to the positive reviews as well, thanking your customers for their business and inviting them back again!
+If you want to really step up your game, respond to the positive reviews as well.
+Thank your customers for their business and invite them back again!

-For more insights into how restaurants are being impacted by the changing world of technology and tech-savvy customers, read our blog on “How Millennials Are Changing the Quick Service Restaurant Industry”.
+Want more insights into how restaurants are being impacted by the changing world of technology and tech-savvy customers?
+Read our blog on “How Millennials Are Changing the Quick Service Restaurant Industry”.